Be involved if you want to make things the right way.

 Only makers know how.

-With the increasing popularity of outsourcing production, more and more brands are riding the bandwagon the lessen costs and increase their profit margins.
+With the increasing popularity of outsourcing production, more and more brands are riding the bandwagon to lessen costs and increase their profit margins.
 We are committed in building quality instruments that is why all our guitars and ukuleles are handcrafted in our own facility by Maestro-trained luthiers who has at least 10 years of instrument-building experience.
-This gives us total control of the entire production process, allowing us internalize quality assurance measures and have comprehensive understanding on building instruments that gives us the capacity to continously improve, develop, and innovate.
+This gives us total control of the entire production process, allowing us internalize quality assurance measures and have comprehensive understanding on building instruments that gives us the capacity to continuously improve, develop, and innovate.

 Building process is more important than specifications.

 Instrument building is not just gluing prefabricated parts together.
 That is why if you compare two guitars with same specifications, the difference in sound and feel will be very evident.
 This is the reason why we carefully build each instrument, to see that it will respond how it is built.
 Try comparing our solid tops to some other brands’ full solids, you will know what we mean.